marcosblandim/fire_doom/README.md

 ```shell
     python fire_doom2.py
 ```
-3. Press 'd' or 'a' increase or decrease the fuel, and 'w' or 's' to  increase or decrease oxygen.
+3. Press 'd' or 'a' to increase or decrease the fuel, and 'w' or 's' to  increase or decrease oxygen.
 4. Press Q to exit.